 Only in 2002 with Don Coscarelli’s film Bubba Ho-Tep did The Mummy make a meaningful return, pleasing both fans of Bruce Campbell and too-cool-for-school scouts for cults as they happen, as well as horror fans desperate to see their bandaged hero as a tangible threat.

 When Hollywood finally decided to throw some money at a reborn franchise, there was to be disappointment – the Indiana Jones-type action of 1999’s The Mummy, as well as its 2001 sequel and Scorpion King spin-offs, were an exercise in CGI and tame thrills.
-Speakers were blown, images were rendered but whatever fun audiences had, omitted the scare factor.
+Speakers were blown, images were rendered but whatever fun audiences had, the scare factor was largely omitted.

 1899 – Cleopatra